adalton/apue3/Chapter04/Readme.md

     directory tree?_

     No, the directory abstraction does not place any limit on the depth of a directory tree.
+With the program in `exercise_16.c` I was able to create a directory whose path length is greater than `PATH_MAX`:

+    ```
+    $ pwd | wc -c
+    8092
+    ```

+    Note that I had to break it up with calls to `mkdir` and `chdir` with relative paths.
+In an previous revision of this program, I tried to use only `mkdir` with ever-increasing paths lengths, and that failed once the path length exceeded `PATH_MAX`.

-    Can you call `getcwd` to fetch the directory’s pathname?
+    _Can you call `getcwd` to fetch the directory’s pathname?_

-    No, `getcwd` fails if the pathname exceeds `PATH_MAX`
+    Yes, on Linux with glibc-2.28, `getcwd` is successful when the current working directory is greater than `PATH_MAX` (as long as the given buffer is large enough to hold the path).

     _How do the standard UNIX System tools deal with this long pathname?
     Can you archive the directory using either `tar` or `cpio`?_

-    Tools that depend on the path fail because the path is too long.
+    Some tools that depend on the path fail because the path is too long.
 In general, these applications need to allocate memory buffers to store paths, and they don't want to make that allocation complex by dynamically handling large paths.

+    I can create an archive using `tar`, but I cannot extract that archive:

+    ```
+    Cannot mkdir: File name too long
+    tar: Exiting with failure status due to previous errors
+    ```

+    I was, however, able to use `rm -rf` and specifying the top-level directory to remove them, so `rm` was able to deal with the path length greater than `PATH_MAX`.

 17. In Section 3.16, we described the `/dev/fd` feature.
 For any user to be able to access these files, their permissions must be `rw-rw-rw-`.
 Some